flappybirdfoundation/pwa/README.md

-# Flappy Bird for Windows PWA Setup
+# Flappy Bird for Huawei PWA Setup
-this repo hosts the game contents for the Flappy Bird Microsoft Store release
+this repo hosts the game contents for the Flappy Bird AppGallery release